Peru: Children of the Andes™

 On This Program you will...

-Go beyond the tourist mindset and learn the nuances of life in this beautiful yet challenging area, all while providing critical service to children and schools in the rural community.
-Gain hands-on experience teaching in a classroom, and after service, take in the Sacred Valley’s magnificence: Andean peaks to orchid-rich cloud forests, wild rivers and a thriving mecca of colorful markets and ancient history.
+Go beyond the tourist mindset and connect with local communities and students to learn about the nuances of daily life in Cuzco.
+Gain hands-on classroom experience through providing enriching extracurriculars and programming to children at an urban school.
+Boost morale through school infrastructure and beautification projects.
+After service, take in Cuzco’s magnificence: From Andean peaks to orchid-rich cloud forests, wild rivers and a thriving mecca of colorful markets and ancient history.

 Your Adventure is Just Around the Corner!

-Learn firsthand about the challenges children face attending school in the city of Cuzco.
-Most families residing here are low-income and there are heavy financial constraints to affording early childhood education.
-Understand the web of social issues associated with access to education for youth, and consider ways you can help make a difference.
-Participate in a traditional Andean ceremony giving thanks to Mother Earth, or the Pachamama led by a local Shaman.
-Learn about Peruvian ways of life, past and present, through cultural immersion and interaction with locals.
+Meet local leaders who are impacting Peruvian children and education in positive ways.
+Understand the web of social issues associated with access to education for youth, and how you can help make a difference.
+Participate in a traditional Andean ceremony giving thanks to Mother Earth, led by a local healer.
+Visit several rural Quechua communities and connect with locals who will teach you about traditional music, dance and agricultural and artisanal methods.

-Challenge yourself on an overnight trek to Machu Picchu, camping along the way.
-You’ll hike through several microclimates and take in views that are nothing short of awe-inspiring.
-Raft through the river valley and visit archeological sites.
-Finally, any visit to the Sacred Valley will tumble you back into ancient Andean culture: Browse colorful, hand-woven textiles at the local market, take a walking tour through Cuzco and observe traditional ceremonies that date to the Inca era.
+Challenge yourself on two separate overnight hikes to Cuzco’s best-kept secrets: the archaeological site of Huchuy Qosqo and Rainbow Mountain.
+Raft through a stunning river valley and visit key historical and archaeological sites of the Inca Empire.
+Browse colorful, hand-woven textiles at the local market, take a walking tour through Cuzco and observe traditional ceremonies and practices that date to the Inca era.

-Home Base is a locally-owned property in Cuzco.
-Students stay in gender-segregated rooms and have access to shared bathrooms.
-During weekend hiking excursions, students camp in tents provided by GLA.
+Home Base is a locally-owned hotel in Cuzco.
+Students will stay in gender-segregated rooms and have access to shared, en-suite bathrooms.
+During both overnight excursions, students will have the opportunity to stay in dorm-style housing in Quechua communities.

 Are you passionate about improving the lives of children?